agebe/kvd/README.md

 Note: I've only tested kvd on linux/x86_64.
 It might work on other OS/arch combinations.

 I've written kvd to cache calculation results that take quite some time to compute.
-The results are sometimes large (> 1GB) and it seems other key value database struggle with large values this is why I've decided to roll my own.
+The results are sometimes large (> 1GB) and it seems key value databases struggle with large values and this is why I've decided to roll my own.

 ## Server setup